 extendedKeyUsage

-This shall be an extendedKeyUsage extension (as per RFC5280 section 4.2.1.12) with a value id-kp-clientAuth and a value of “Smart Card Logon”.
+This shall be an extendedKeyUsage extension (as per RFC 5280 section 4.2.1.12) with a value id-kp-clientAuth and a value of “Smart Card Logon”.
 This extension shall be marked as non-critical.

 cRLDistributionPoint

 This shall identify the directory address of the UI DCCKICA CRL.
 This extension shall be marked as non-critical.